 - New advantages to student loan repayment via the new CARES Act.

-- Urgency to create an award letter appeal due to job loss or income changes.
+- The urgency to create an award letter appeal due to job loss or income changes.

 - Transfer decisions and determining if current credits will be accepted at the new institutions.